StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 ### AWS S3 Bucket Naming

-We had to change the parameters in the bucket_name resouce in ([main.tf](main.tf)) to only have lowercase letters (also increased the length just to make sure the name was globally unique).
+We had to change the parameters in the bucket_name resouce in ([/main.tf](/main.tf)) to only have lowercase letters (also increased the length just to make sure the name was globally unique).

 ## Launching Terraform Cloud integration with CLI-driven workflow

-Created a Workspace in [app.terraform.io](https://app.terraform.io/app/david_richey/workspaces/terra-house-1) and followed the steps in the CLI-driven runs section by editing the ([main.tf](main.tf))
+Created a Workspace in [app.terraform.io](https://app.terraform.io/app/david_richey/workspaces/terra-house-1) and followed the steps in the CLI-driven runs section by editing the ([/main.tf](/main.tf))

 ## Issues with Terraform Cloud Login and Gitpod Workspace